secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/args/assigned_call/README.md

-A function `func` is defined which takes as a parameter a variable which has a function assigned to it which it later calls.
+A function func is defined which takes as a parameter a variable that has a function assigned to it and then calls it.